timescale/docs/migrate/live-migration.md

 You use the [live-migration][live-migration-docker-image] Docker image to move 100GB-10TB+ of data to a Timescale Cloud service seamlessly with only a few minutes downtime.

-[live-migration][live-migration-docker-image] is an end-to-end solution that copies the database schema and data to your target Timescale Cloud service, then replicates updates in your source database to the target service in real-time. live-migration uses the Postgres logical replication functionality and leverages [pgcopydb].
+[Live-migration][live-migration-docker-image] is an end-to-end solution that copies the database schema and data to your target Timescale Cloud service, then replicates updates in your source database to the target service in real-time. live-migration uses the Postgres logical replication functionality and leverages [pgcopydb].